- Communication and Media Research Institute

 About me

-I am Lecturer in Media Industries in the School of Media and Communication.
-I have previously held posts at Queen Mary, University of London, Richmond University, and Liverpool Hope University.
-I hold a PhD from Queen Mary, University of London, an MA from the University of Amsterdam, and BA from the University of Toronto and I am a Senior Fellow of the Higher Education Academy.
+I am Lecturer in Media Industries in the School of Media and Communication at the University of Westminster.
+I have previously held academic posts at Queen Mary, University of London, Richmond University, and Liverpool Hope University.
+I hold a PhD from Queen Mary, University of London, an MA from the University of Amsterdam, and a BA from the University of Toronto, and I am a Senior Fellow of the Higher Education Academy.

 Teaching

-In the past I have taught widely across Cultural Studies, Global Political Economy, Communication and Political Theory.
+Previously, I have taught widely across Cultural Studies, Global Political Economy, Communication, and Political Theory.

 Research

-In one strand of my work, I examine relationships between global labour market conditions, creative industries and popular cultural forms, especially popular music.
-This continuing project takes in a breadth of themes, from recent changes to ‘world music’ industries in light of a growing craft economy, to dance music in the context of automation, or transformations to the hip-hop industry given growing job precarity.
-This work was published as Take This Hammer: Work, Song, Crisis (Goldsmiths/MIT Press, 2024).
-In an earlier book, Down With Childhood: Pop Music and the Crisis of Innocence (Repeater Books 2017), I look to shrinking labour markets and rising inequality in order to understand changing representations and the working lives of children in music, film, and television.
-Another forthcoming book, Monopolated Light and Power (87 Press 2024), examines the artistic and organisational strategy of Bad Boy Records as that label led the ascendancy of hip-hop atop popular music charts in the U.S. and globally in the 1990s.
+One strand of my work examines the relationships between global labour market conditions, the creative industries, and popular cultural forms; especially popular music.
+This ongoing project addresses themes ranging from the reconfiguration of ‘world music’ industries in light of a growing craft economy, to the impact of automation on dance music, and transformations in hip-hop amid expanding job precarity.
+This research culminated in Take This Hammer: Work, Song, Crisis (Goldsmiths Press/MIT Press, 2024).
+My earlier book, Down With Childhood: Pop Music and the Crisis of Innocence (Repeater Books, 2017), explores how shrinking labour markets and rising inequality have reshaped both the representation and working lives of children in music, film, and television.
+Across these projects, I continue to investigate the multifaceted intersections of economy and culture.

-In another strand of my research, I’ve sought to understand the conditions of lived experience in digital cultures, especially in light of global structures of inequality.
-I am especially interested in the ways that a modern Eurocentric conception of property continues to underlie contemporary digital cultures, particularly intellectual property-driven industries.
-Here, I situate digital cultural institutions such as streaming platforms in phenomena such as E-Waste dumping in Ghana or microchip manufacture in China as the abject conditions for contemporary digital society.
+A second strand of my research focuses on lived experience in digital cultures, particularly as it is structured by global inequalities.
+I am interested in how a modern, Eurocentric conception of property underpins contemporary digital culture—especially within intellectual property–driven industries.
+This work situates digital cultural institutions such as streaming platforms within wider global infrastructures, linking them to extractive processes like e-waste dumping in Ghana and microchip manufacture in China as the abject conditions of contemporary digital society.

 Publications